nineslop/MathPC/README.md

-# Mathematical Utility Program
+# Mathematical Physical Utility Program (MPUP)

-This program is a multi-functional mathematical tool written in C++.
-It provides solutions for various problems in geometry, algebra, basic arithmetic calculations, number system conversions, and function graphing.
-The tool offers a simple text-based menu to guide the user through different modules and tasks.
+This program is a multifunctional mathematical and physical tool written in C++/C. It provides solutions to various problems in geometry, algebra, basic arithmetic calculations, number system conversions, calculating with physics formulas and using internal physical constants and graphing functions.
+The program has a simple text menu through which the user can perform various modules and tasks.

 ## Features